Is America’s economy really as bad as Republican presidential candidates say it is? – KION546

 The reasons for the housing crunch are similarly multifaceted and out of any one person’s control.

-In short: Mortgage rates in the United States recently topped [are now at] 7.23% — their highest level since 2001 — in part because of the Fed’s historic interest-rate increases aimed at cooling inflation.
+In short: Mortgage rates in the United States are now at 7.23% — their highest level since 2001 — in part because of the Fed’s historic interest-rate increases aimed at cooling inflation.
 That, combined with historically low housing supply (a lingering hangover from the 2008 subprime mortgage crisis, plus a pandemic-era buying spree), has pushed up the median home price to $416,100, from $258,000 in 2019.

 Bright spots